matthewbuddensick/heart-failure-prediction/Heart-Failure-Markdown.md

     ## Dummy variables from anaemia, diabetes, high_blood_pressure, sex, ... [trained]

-This has created a recipe where numeric variables have been centered and scaled, and categorical variables have been converted to dummy vairbles besides the target variable.
+This has created a recipe where numeric variables have been centered and scaled, and categorical variables have been converted to dummy varibles besides the target variable.
 There are 12 predictor variables being used to predict the 1 target variable.